janericlenssen/torch_knnquery/README.md

 Given a set of points, a voxel grid is constructed.
 This voxel grid can be used to efficiently obtain k-NN points for samples along rays, shot through the scene.
 Implementation is CUDA only.

-Differences to the original implementation:
+Differences to the PointNeRF implementation:
 - standalone
 - implemented as a PyTorch extension instead of using pycuda, directly working on `torch.Tensor` objects
 - Thus, has a clean Python interface